ehorvat1/NES-MEP-Reader/README.md

      - Publish topic + "/realtime/export/day"
 	 - Publish topic + "/realtime/export/month"

+Those MQTT topics can be found also for HomeAssistant, but with slightly other names...HA is not testes from my side.

 So if you set the "Publish topic" in MQTT configuration to "smartmeter" the actual power used is published with full topic: smartmeter/meter/import/active